AB InBev, SABMiller extend takeover deadline to Nov. 4

 SABMiller had requested the extension to allow the companies to continue discussions "with respect to other aspects of the transaction".

-AB InBev, the world's largest beermaker, plans to buy world number two, SABMiller, in a mostly cash deal worth $106 billion based on AB InBev's closing share price on Tuesday.
+AB InBev, the world's largest beermaker, plans to buy world number two, SABMiller, in a mostly cash deal worth $106 billion (£69 billion) based on AB InBev's closing share price on Tuesday.

 AB InBev is offering 44 pounds per SABMiller share, along with a discounted alternative mostly of shares and designed for SABMiller's two largest shareholders, cigarette-maker Altria (MO.N) and BevCo, the vehicle of Colombia's Santo Domingo family, who together own 40.5 percent of the target company.